standuprey/cropme/README.md

 - destination-width: (optional) target (cropped) picture width
 - destination-height: (optional) target (cropped) picture height.
 Cannot be set if ratio is set.
 - src: (optional) url of the image to preload (skips file selection)
+- send-original: (default: false) If you want to send the original file
+- send-cropped: (default: true) If you want to send the cropped image

 And don't forget to add the module to your application